GregoryFaust/yaha/README.md

 Additional General Alignment Options:
--BW   INT  BandWidth: band size on each side of the diagonal of banded Smith Waterman [5] -G    INT  maxGap: maximum indel size allowed with a single alignment [50] -H    INT  maxHits: maximum occurances for a seed in the reference before it is ignored as too repetitive [650] -M    INT  minMatch: minimum number of bases in seeds to start an alignment [25] -MD   INT  MaxDesert: maximum number of contiguous bases without a seed before alignmment is split [50] -P    REAL minPercent-identity: minimum matching/alignment-length for a query to be included in output [0.9]
+-BW   INT  BandWidth: band size on each side of the diagonal of banded Smith Waterman [5] -G    INT  maxGap: maximum indel size allowed with a single alignment [50] -H    INT  maxHits: maximum times a seed is in the reference before it is ignored as too repetitive [650] -M    INT  minMatch: minimum number of bases in seeds to start an alignment [25] -MD   INT  MaxDesert: maximum number of contiguous bases without a seed before alignmment is split [50] -P    REAL minPercent-identity: minimum matching/alignment-length for a query to be included in output [0.9]